Disciplinary Actions Search

 Completed Grievance Noncompliance Actions before the DHC

-Erin J. Phillips of Cashiers failed to comply with grievance investigations and failed to show good cause for her noncompliance.
-The DHC entered an order suspending Phillips’ license until she demonstrates that she has complied with the investigations.
+Karen S. Biernacki of Rowan County failed to comply with two grievance investigations and failed to respond to the DHC’s Order to Show Cause.
+The DHC entered an order suspending Biernacki’s license until she demonstrates that she has complied with the investigations.

 Reprimands